-Pinellas County Probate Judge Pamela Campbell, who issued a "show cause" order last Friday, required Traci Hudson to come to court to explain herself.
-It was to explain why she shouldn't be removed from more than two dozen guardianship cases in Pinellas and Pasco counties.
+Pinellas County Probate Judge Pamela Campbell issued a "show cause" order last Friday, requiring Traci Hudson to come to court to explain why she shouldn't be removed from more than two dozen guardianship cases in Pinellas and Pasco counties.

-Hudson announced she resigned from all her cases and turned in her registration to the state after her arrest for felony exploitation of a 92-year-old man.
+But before the hearing, Hudson announced she resigned from all her cases and turned in her guardian registration to the state in the wake of her arrest for felony exploitation of a 92-year-old man.

-Judge Campbell says those cases involving Hudson could also be under review.
+Judge Campbell said all cases involving Hudson could also be under review.

-Pinellas County sheriff’s deputies arrested Hudson last Thursday, saying she misused $541,000 belonging to a man under her power of attorney.
-She was buying Bucs tickets, going on shopping sprees and purchasing a nearly $600,000 home in just 10 months.
+Deputies with the Pinellas County Sheriff’s Office arrested Hudson last Thursday, saying she misused $541,000 belonging to a man under her power of attorney.
+The investigation showed she bought NFL tickets to Bucaneers games, went on shopping sprees and purchased a nearly $600,000 home in just 10 months.

-“That case that she was charged with is a power of attorney case, so totally different than our guardianship cases,” Campbell said.
+“That case that she was charged with is a power of attorney case, so totally different than our guardianship cases,” said Campbell.

 The I-Team first introduced you to Hudson in February as we investigated one of her cases.

-“It's one of my responsibilities to make sure we're spending her money effectively and carefully,” Hudson testified in a court hearing.
+“It's one of my responsibilities to make sure we're spending her money effectively and carefully,” Hudson testified in a court hearing at the time.

-At the time, Judge Campbell praised Hudson, who was known as Traci Samuel.
+During that hearing, Judge Campbell praised Hudson, known as Traci Samuel at the time.

 “I know Ms. Samuel to be a good and professional guardian.
-She's on a number of cases I have,” Campbell said at that time.
+She's on a number of cases I have,” said Campbell during that hearing.

 Campbell had ordered Hudson to appear at the hearing Friday.

-A court spokesperson says the judge will not issues a warrant for Hudson's failure to appear since she subsequently resigned from all her cases.
+A court spokesperson says the judge will not issues a warrant for Hudson's failure to appear because she subsequently resigned from all her cases.

 That wasn't the case with another embattled guardian Rebecca Fierle, who is under investigation for causing the death of a man under her care.